 Please note that the application requires the submission of a writing sample.

 Students are invited to identify an honors thesis adviser at the time of application to the program, though they are not required to do so.
 Honors thesis advisers should normally be full-time professors in the Department of Political Science.
 At the discretion of the Honors Seminar instructor and the Director of Undergraduate Studies, Barnard Political Science faculty, faculty in other departments, or adjunct professors may be approved as advisers or co-advisers.
 Normally, faculty will advise only one honors thesis per year because of the substantial investment of time and instruction required.
 The instructor of the Honors Seminar approves all adviser assignments and will assign advisers for students unable to identify an adviser independently.

-Students will be notified by email of the decision taken on their applications before fall registration (usually mid- to late-summer).
-Questions about the honors program should be directed to the Undergraduate Program Coordinator or the Director of Undergraduate Studies.
+Students will be notified by email of the decision taken on their applications before the end of April.
+Questions about the honors program should be directed to the Affairs Coordinator or the Director of Undergraduate Studies.

 Independent honors thesis option